-Resilience and Resource-Efficiency
+Element 3 Resilience and Resource-Efficiency

 Resilience and Resource-Efficiency focuses on the issues of resilience and resource efficiency, particularly energy.
-Resilience is not only the ability to respond to and recover from hazard events but also the ability to anticipate hazards and reduce overall vulnerability by adapting to changing conditions and promoting multiple lines of defense against hazardous events.
+[Note: Martinez - Define "resilience"] Resilience is not only the ability to respond to and recover from hazard events but also the ability to anticipate hazards and reduce overall vulnerability by adapting to changing conditions and promoting multiple lines of defense against hazardous events.
 The section on resource-efficiency focuses on expanding access to renewable energy sources and promoting efficient resource use through sustainable design.
 Water conservation is treated in the element Infrastructure, Facilities, and Public Services.